-This article includes over 120 web links in support of claims made in the paragraph above.
+This article includes over 120 web links that provide the evidence that led me to make the specific claims in the paragraph above.

 Extreme conservatism significantly drives much of American political and economic life today and America strongly influences much of the world.
 Among the moods and philosophies of this movement are the long-term effects of a Cold War anti-communism that portrayed any form of socialism as a severe danger or even communism-in-disguise.
 In reality, socialism and communism are not the same thing.
 Communism is an extreme form of socialism.
 Communism involves total control of a society by a government.
 Forms of extreme socialism have often been very oppressive and authoritarian, such as with state communism in the USSR and market communism in today’s China.
 Types of socialism such as democratic socialism and social democracy include the right to private property and regulated capitalism.
 Though many Americans describe several Western European nations as socialist, they are actually capitalist societies with greater investment in social welfare programs than that of the United States.

-When I use the description “advanced Western capitalist nations”, I’m referring to these kinds of societies: Norway, France, Denmark, Australia, Switzerland, Netherlands, Belgium, Sweden, United Kingdom, Canada, New Zealand, Finland, Germany and Sweden.
-In comparison to the United States, these countries much more comfortably embrace the use of more liberal policies such as universal social programs and more systematic regulations to protect themselves and the environment from the common excesses, inherent instability and periodic destructiveness of capitalism, while harnessing its many positive qualities to produce innovation and prosperity.
+When I use the description “advanced Western capitalist nations”, I am referring to these kinds of societies: Norway, France, United States, Denmark, Australia, Switzerland, Netherlands, Belgium, Sweden, United Kingdom, Canada, New Zealand, Finland, Germany and Sweden.
+In comparison to the United States, all of the other countries listed above much more comfortably engage the use of more liberal policies such as universal social programs and more systematic regulations to protect themselves and the environment from the common excesses, inherent instability and periodic destructiveness of capitalism, while harnessing its many positive qualities to produce innovation and prosperity.

 Americans especially need to know and admit that socialism and capitalism work very well together.
 Each country will decide on a different specific format and ratio between the two elements (50/50, 70/30, 40/60, etc.), but citizens need not fear either big business or government – as long as both are integrated and regulated in effective and reasonable ways.

-The same general observation of the inherent destructiveness of extremist beliefs can be discovered on the spectrum between types of secularism and religion (conservative and liberal).
-The developed nations and US states that are more secular and moderately liberal tend to have far lower levels of social ills.
+The same general observation of the intrinsic destructiveness of extremist beliefs can be discovered on the spectrum between types of secularism and religion (conservative and liberal).
+As is demonstrated in the data below, the developed nations and individual American states that are more secular and moderately liberal tend to have far lower levels of social ills.
 Why?
 Causation is always very difficult to pinpoint or prove in history and sociology, but robust (and especially interdisciplinary) correlative data found to encompass long periods of time in various scenarios and contexts are worth taking seriously.
 If the same basic philosophies and types of policies are dominant in separate societies that achieve very similar results over decades or even centuries, it likely means there is something closer to a true cause and effect relationship.

-Consider the more than 100 links to statistics below.
+Consider the links to statistics below.
 I have found these examples to be generally representative of the various data sources on each major subject.
 Many charts are included at the bottom of this article.